 “Oh! but he was a tight-fisted hand at the grindstone, Scrooge!
 A squeezing, wrenching, grasping, scraping, clutching, covetous old sinner!”

-Though the Christmas holidays are over, it’s never too late to maintain that attitude of generosity.
-Consider the following ways your online business can make a positive social impact:
+Though the Christmas holidays are over, it’s never too late to own that attitude of generosity.
+Consider the following ways your online business can make a positive social impact.

 Donate a percentage of your profits to a charitable organization.

-By doing this, consumers will be more inclined to purchase from you because when they do, they are doing some good for the world as well as for themselves.
+When you make this kind of commitment, consumers will be more inclined to purchase from you because when they do, they're doing some good for the world as well as for themselves.

 Use your social platform to speak out for a cause you believe in.

-Encouraging positive social change through your social platforms allows you to do good and send a wholesome message about what your company stands for.
+Encouraging positive social change through your social platforms allows you to do good and send a strong message about what your company stands for.